Resend Email

 Environment variables:

-[!NOTE] If you don't provide a sender email address, the MCP server will ask for one each time you send an email.
+[!NOTE] If you don't provide a sender email address, the MCP server will ask you to provide one each time you call the tool.

 Local Development